FATelarico/ctv-network/NetworkAnalysis.md

 |Small hierarchical ERGMs|`r pkg("lightergm")`|
 |Large hierarchical ERGMs|`r pkg("biergm")`|

-- `r pkg("amen")` offer additive and multiplicative effect (AME) models with regression terms, covariance structure of the social relations model (Warner, Kenny and Stoto ([1979](https://doi.org/10.1037/0022-3514.37.10.1742)), and multiplicative factor models (Hoff [2009](https://doi.org/10.1007/s10588-008-9040-4)).
+- `r pkg("amen")` offers additive and multiplicative effect (AME) models with regression terms, covariance structure of the social relations model (Warner, Kenny and Stoto (1979: `r doi("10.1037/0022-3514.37.10.1742")`), and multiplicative factor models (Hoff 2009: `r doi("10.1007/s10588-008-9040-4")`).
 It supports  binary networks as well as valued ones (assuming a Gaussian, zero-inflated/tobit, ordinal, or fixed-rank nomination model)

-- `r pkg("bootnet")` implements bootstrap procedures to assess accuracy and stability of estimated network structures and centrality indices.
+- `r pkg("bootnet")` implements bootstrap procedures to assess accuracy and stability of estimated structures and centrality indices on undirected networks (For an alternative see `r pkg("localboot")`).
-It works on undirected network only.
-  - For an alternative see `r pkg("localboot")`.

-- `r pkg("fastnet")` allows to simulate large-scale social networks and retrieve their most relevant metrics following the approach proposed by  Dong, Castro, and Shaikh ([2020](https://doi.org/10.18637/jss.v096.i07)).
+- `r pkg("fastnet")` allows to simulate large-scale social networks and retrieve their most relevant metrics following the approach proposed by  Dong, Castro, and Shaikh (2020: `r doi("10.18637/jss.v096.i07")`).

 - `r pkg("nda")` gathers non-parametric dimensionality-reduction functions  with/out (automated) feature selection and limited plotting capabilities.

 - `r pkg("lolog")` implements Latent Order Logistic (LOLOG) models, a network formation process in which edges are added one at a time drawn from a distribution conditional on edges already added, with order unknown.

-- `r pkg("MoNAn")` implements the method to analyse the structure of weighted mobility networks or distribution networks outlined in Block et al ([2022](https://doi.org/10.1016/j.socnet.2021.08.003)).
+- `r pkg("MoNAn")` implements the method to analyse the structure of weighted mobility networks or distribution networks outlined in Block et al (2022: `r doi("10.1016/j.socnet.2021.08.003")`).

 - `r pkg("ERPM")` extends exponential random graph models (ERGMs) to explain cross-sectional or longitudinal observed partitions, i.e. sets of non-overlapping groups, such as face-to-face interactions, animal herds, or political coalitions, through group formation processes based on individual attributes, relations between individuals, and size-related factors.

 ## Multimodal/Multilevel Networks

-- `r pkg("migraph")` is an `igraph` extension to analyse multimodal networks as described in Knoke, Diani, Hollway, and Christopoulos ([2021](https://doi.org/10.1017/9781108985000)).
+- `r pkg("migraph")` is an `r pkg("igraph")` extension to analyse multimodal networks as described in Knoke, Diani, Hollway, and Christopoulos (2021: `r doi("10.1017/9781108985000")`).

-- `r pkg("multinets")` is an `igraph` extension to analyse multilevel networks as described in Lazega and Snijders's book ([2016](https://doi.org/10.1007/978-3-319-24520-1)).
+- `r pkg("multinets")` is an `igraph` extension to analyse multilevel networks as described in Lazega and Snijders (2016: `r doi("10.1007/978-3-319-24520-1")`).

-- `r pkg("multiplex")` makes possible, among other things, to create and manipulate multiplex, multimode, and multilevel network data with different formats ([2020](https://doi.org/10.18637%2Fjss.v092.i11)).
+- `r pkg("multiplex")` makes possible, among other things, to create and manipulate multiplex, multimode, and multilevel network data with different formats (2020: `r doi("10.18637%2Fjss.v092.i11")`).

 - `r pkg("dyads")` offers functions for the MCMC simulation of dyadic network models j2, p2 (also multilevel) and b2 model.

 - `r pkg("tnet")` includes functions for analysing two-mode, weighted, and longitudinal networks.

-- `r pkg("incidentally")` implements methods to generate incidence matrices as described in Neal ([2022](https://doi.org/10.31219/osf.io/ectms)).
+- `r pkg("incidentally")` implements methods to generate incidence matrices as described in Neal (2022: `r doi("10.31219/osf.io/ectms")`).

 ## Dynamic Networks